AdmiralXy/42ft_irc/README.md

 Internet Chat Relay (IRC) - is designed for group communication in discussion forums, called channels, but also allows one-on-one communication via private messages as well as chat.

 It offers real-time messaging that can be either public or private.
-Users can exchange direct messages and join group channels.
-IRC clients connect to IRC servers in order to join channels.

 Build with C++98 standard library.